mbaah80/deelhometest/questions.md

         // display result or do something with it
       }
     }
-  - Async/await is a way to handle asynchronous operations in JavaScript. and you can use try/catch to handle errors. async function filterOptions() {
+  - Async/await can use try/catch to handle errors.
+    async function filterOptions() {
       try {
         const filtered = await myPromise;